Global Map

 Global Map is a set of digital maps that accurately cover the whole globe to express the status of global environment.
 It is developed through the cooperation of National Geospatial Information Authorities (NGIAs) in the world.
-An initiative to develop Global Map under international cooperation, the Global Mapping Project, was advocated in 1992 by Ministry of Construction, Japan (MOC) at the time (the current Ministry of Land, Infrastructure, Transport and Tourism, Japan-MLIT).
+An initiative to develop Global Map under international cooperation, the Global Mapping Project, was advocated in 1992 by the Ministry of Construction, Japan (MOC) at the time (the current Ministry of Land, Infrastructure, Transport and Tourism, Japan-MLIT).

 Global Map is digital geospatial information in 1 km resolution which satisfies the following conditions: